Duration of Semester

 500-599 Courses to be offered during first & second semester of Master’s (Pass) degree program after Bachelor Pass Degree and 1st & 2nd semester of B.Ed./ B.H.P.Ed./ P.G.Dip. programs.

-600-699 Courses to be offered for 7th & 8th Semester of the 4-year Bachelor of Science program both in Natural Sciences & Social Sciences.
+600-699 Courses to be offered for 7th & 8th Semester of the 4-year Bachelor of Science program where offered and or 4th-yr of Pharm-D.

 600-699 Courses to be offered for first & second semester of Masters programs after Honours degree as pre-requisite and Third & Fourth semester with Bachelor (Pass) background as well as BS Final (7 & 8th) Semester.